Luminosity (2015)

 A recent series of work explored the Nylex clock and silos - an iconic Melbourne landmark located in her neighbourhood, a series not typical of her genre but which evolved during the Covid 19 Pandemic whilst spending prolonged time ‘locked-down’ at home with the clock and silos in direct view.

-Jackie undertook formal art studies a mature aged student complimenting her earlier careers in visual merchandising; Graphic design and illustration.
 Until the Pandemic in 2020 she also created and presented art workshops for primary school aged children.

-As a freelance designer and illustrator, her work included logo design, textile designs, placement prints and branding concepts for company mascots.
+As a freelance designer and illustrator her work included logo design, textile designs, placement prints and branding concepts for company mascots.

-Jackie has also illustrated many books for children - most recently 'Our Dad is Fun!'
+She has also illustrated many books for children - most recently 'Our Dad is Fun!'
 2024.